 Application and Interview Questions

 As an employer, you can decide what questions to ask to determine whether an applicant is right for your position.
 However, you cannot ask any discriminatory questions, such as whether the applicant is pregnant or part of a trade union.
+Discrimination on the basis of sex, gender identity, ethnicity, religion, disability, sexual orientation, age, and employment status is prohibited.
+Swedish labor legislation also provides that candidates that are not employed or selected for an interview can request information on the qualifications of the candidates selected for an interview and the person hired.

 Where to Find Top Talent